Zxrcoming/Maker19/README.md

   - And we added the opencv tech to display people's movement on our LEDs.

-  -Also  we use another LEDs to replace the crosswalk road.
+  - Also  we use another LEDs to replace the crosswalk road.